Q. Can I return this?

 A.Our strainers are Made in Italy, from real metal.
 The strainer you saw for less is most certainly one that is Made in China from some type of plastic.
 Often they tend to leak or wear out quickly.
 Lots of top notch things come out of Italy: Tomato Strainers, Vespas, Ferraris, and even your Uncle Joey!

 Q. Do the tomatoes need to be boiled/blanched or peeled before processing?

-Q. Do you sell replacement Reber Tomato Strainer Parts?
+Q. Do you sell replacement parts for the Tomato Strainers?

 Q. Can I make applesauce with my tomato strainer?

 A.Yes, definitely.
 The stock screen is a good size for this project.
 In this case, steam the apples until they pierce easily with a knife first.
 No need to peel them or seed them.
 The strainer will take care of that.